Trans-Am racing in Australia: TA2 racing cars in Australia

 The TA2 racing cars used in Australia are manufactured by Howe Racing Enterprises and use a standardised Chevrolet LS3 race engine prepared by McLaren Motor Engineering, a South Australian-based engineering firm (unrelated to the British McLaren Group).
 Other TA2 chassis and engines used in the US are not permitted in either Australian racing series.
 The regulations for both series specify that most components of the cars must be unmodified and replacement parts purchased from the distributor of the cars, PBR Distributions.
 PBR Distributions, along with the TA2 Racing Muscle Car Series, were sold by the category founder, Peter Robinson, to a consortium of regular competitors in 2024.

-The cars used in both series series are identical spaceframe chassisbuilt by Howe Racing Enterprises and use a modified GM LS3 engine prepared by McLaren Motor Engineering, a South Australian motor reconditioning and preparation firm (unrelated to the British McLaren Group).
+The cars used in both series series are identical spaceframe chassis built by Howe Racing Enterprises and use a modified GM LS3 engine prepared by McLaren Motor Engineering, a South Australian motor reconditioning and preparation firm (unrelated to the British McLaren Group).

 The engine produces 525 horsepower (390 kW), with a four-speed H-pattern manual transmission, which is unusual in modern racing vehicles that typically use a sequential manual transmission or a semi-automatic transmission.
 For 2025, teams will have the option of running one of two gearboxes, one made by G-Force and another by Holinger, with the Holinger reported be more expensive but more durable when used aggressively.
 The minimum weight of the cars (including driver) is 1250 kilograms, making the cars somewhat large and heavy for dedicated racing vehicles.
 The power and weight figures are roughly similar to Group GT3 racing vehicles.